inmanta/inmanta-core/docs/troubleshooting.rst

 =====================

 This section explains how to troubleshoot the problem where an agent is in the down state while it should be up.
-In the figure shown below, the agent vm1 is down.
+In the figure shown below, the four agents are down.

 .. figure:: ./_static/troubleshooting/agent_in_down_state.png
    :width: 100%